 A children’s hospital starts screening for ACEs

-At Phoenix Children’s Hospital in Arizona, about a dozen pediatricians, more than 40 medical residents, all nurses, attendants and front desk staff are undergoing final training to start screening parents and their newborn- to five-year-old children for ACEs in August.
+At Phoenix Children’s Hospital in Arizona, about a dozen pediatricians, more than 40 medical residents, all nurses, attendants and front desk staff are undergoing final training to start screening parents and their newborn- to five-year-old children for ACEs.
+They plan to start screening after reviewing the screening tools other pediatricians around the U.S. are using.

 “We’re rethinking the entire idea about how we take care of kids,” says Dr. Sara Bode, director of community pediatrics.
 “We’re getting away from the old model of treating only ear infections and colds.
 This may be more important than anything else we do.”